JohnnyXavier/johnnyxavier.github.io/_posts/bmc_anvil/2023-05-29-bmc-showcase-note-oop-inheritance.md

 @Produces("application/json")
 public class CardStatusResource extends BasicCatalogResource<StatusDto, StatusEntity> {

-    private final CardStatusService cardStatusService;

     public CardStatusResource(final CardStatusService cardStatusService) {
         super(cardStatusService);
-        this.cardStatusService = cardStatusService;
     }

 }
 ```

-and again with cardStatus...
+and again with card status...

-**wait a moment... so where are my seniority and department and card status endpoints?!**
+**wait a moment... so where are my card difficulty and department and card status endpoints?!**

-well, that's the magic to it!
+well, that's the beauty of it!

 as all resources extend from the abstract class, each one initializing it with its own persistence service, each one of the concrete
 services has access to all those minimal CRUD methods!